ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/ben-platt-album.markdown

   \ the form below before 23:59 on the 5th of August 2019.</p>\n"
 has-winner: false
 prize-description: "Ben Platt 'Sing To Me Instead' album."
-special-conditions: "This competition is also available on: http://aaa.nme.com/competitons/\r\
+special-conditions: "This competition is also available on: http://club.expressly.io/competitons/ben-platt-album"
-  \nben-platt-album"
 country-restrictions:
 - "GB"
 ---